bignollo/BigDataInfra/Spark-image/README.md

 > docker container run -p 8888:8888 -p 8080:8080 -p 7077:7077 spark-main:latest

-then,  from the logs you can get the url to connect to jupyter notebooks

-in order to execute spark you need to use findspark:
+Once you container is running, you need to get the id with

+> docker container ls

+and with the ID execute jupyter notebooks

+> docker exec CONTAINER_ID jupyter notebook --allow-root

+to use pySpark on the notebook, use findspark

 > import findspark
 > findspark.init('/spark')